GlenKPeterson/Cymling/README.md

 cond
 ;; Fn3<Bool,Fn0<T>,Fn0<T>,T>
 ```
-There is no "if" without an "else" because such a statement would lack a return type for the false condition.
+Should we allow an "if" without an "else" branch?
+Such a statement would lack a return type for the false condition.

 ## Type System